St. John's Anglican Church

 WHAT TAKES PLACE AT THE EVENT?

 Participants gather at a central location for a meet and greet, followed by a small ceremony.
 Guest speakers from the local shelter talk to the participants about homelessness, and how their fundraising will help.
-Sometimes there is music and meditation, stories and laughter.
+There is music and meditation, stories and laughter.
 Guests are welcome to join us until it is time for "lights out".
-Those sleeping in their cars will head out, and those who cannot will set up a "bed" on the hard concrete floor of the church, or an equally comfortable wooden pew if you prefer!
+Those sleeping in their cars will head out, and others will set up a "bed" on the hard concrete floor of the church, or an equally comfortable wooden pew if you prefer!

 WHAT WAS THE LLNOH "SHELTER IN PLACE EDITION"?

-While we have every intention of returning to our original program for LLNOH 2023, the pandemic is still among us and we may have to make a "game-day decision".
+While we have every intention of returning to our original program for LLNOH 2024, the pandemic is still among us, weather can be unpredictable, and we may have to make a "game-day decision".
 Stay tuned to this website - any changes will be announced on our home page.